dagobah19/MTB_TechConf_2022/README.md

 - `cp dist/. /path/to/html`

 # Sensors
-There are 2 sensors currently configured:
+There are 5 sensors currently configured, plus a template:
-- motion: detects whether there is motion or not (true/false), sends data on demand when the event occurs
-- sound: detects whether there is sound or not (true/false), sends data on demand when the event occurs
+- blink
+- climate
+- distance
+- motion
+- sound
+- template

 ## Running
-To run the sensor code on the sensors, simply run `python <sensorname>.py`
+To run the sensor code on the sensors, simply run `python3 <sensorname>.py`

 ## Configuration
 Once the hardware is built, the sensors are ready to run immediately.
 A couple of things to check before running: